A Case Study on a Multinational Corporation

 A committed sponsor who was willing to invest his time and effort into understanding the gaps, being open to possible mistakes and change accordingly also contributed greatly to the success of this project.

 At the heart of digital transformation lies people, with all the messiness that entails.
 With the ADKAR model, approaches to managing teams can be tailored according to levels of change readinesss, thus unlocking bottlenecks to digital transformation and allowing digital leaders to make better decisions in their transformation efforts.
+The organisation culture must be set right before the people can be equipped with the right skills from accredited agencies to make an impact in the transformation efforts.
+A great example is Equinet Academy, who offers WSQ-accredited Digital marketing courses to upskill marketing teams.

 Author: Jodi Lau, Analyst, aAdvantage Consulting